CarsonSun2207/Travas_Pro/README.md

 In the not-so-distant future, picture yourself stepping into a world where vehicles become guardians of safety and pioneers of intelligent mobility.
 Our latest project, an Anti-Collision Control and Virtual Traffic Light System, is the protagonist of this narrative, reshaping the way we perceive road safety.

-Meet Sarah, a daily commuter navigating bustling city streets.
-As she merges into traffic, her vehicle becomes a sanctuary of security, thanks to our revolutionary solution.
+Meet Travas, a daily commuter navigating bustling city streets.
+As he merges into traffic, his vehicle becomes a sanctuary of security, thanks to our revolutionary solution.

-On a foggy morning, as Sarah approaches an intersection, the system detects an unexpected pedestrian shrouded in mist.
-In a blink, her vehicle gracefully halts, preventing a potential mishap.
+On a foggy morning, as Travas approaches an intersection, the system detects an unexpected pedestrian shrouded in mist.
+In a blink, his vehicle gracefully halts, preventing a potential mishap.
 As the pedestrian leaves, the car intuitively resumes its journey, seamlessly blending innovation with everyday life.

 But it doesn't end there.
-Imagine Sarah encountering a traffic light displaying a vibrant red hue.
-Even when the light turns green, her vehicle, guided by our intelligent system, remains stationary if pedestrians persist ahead.
+Imagine Travas encountering a traffic light displaying a vibrant red hue.
+Even when the light turns green, his vehicle, guided by our intelligent system, remains stationary if pedestrians persist ahead.
 A fusion of obstacle awareness and traffic signal synchronization ensures not just safety but an efficient and harmonious flow of traffic.

 ## Hardware Requirements